Promoting responsible pet ownership

 If pets are causing a nuisance

 Any nuisance caused by pets is a form of anti-social behaviour (ASB).
 This can include noise, fouling, a violent attack and so on.
-Problems should be reported to your housing officer or the community safety team.
+Problems should be reported to us through our report ASB form.

 Under the Clean Neighbourhoods and Environment Act 2005, failure to clean up after a dog defecates in a public area is an offence subject to a fine of up to £1,000.